 Here are my picks for the best file and document management software for small business to manage the complete document lifecycle.

 Alfresco is one of the best document management software for small business.
-Its smart interface, content management, and powerful document and file management module have made it your go-to choice for maintaining your organization’s core documents and digital assets.
+Its smart interface, content management, and powerful document management module have made it your go-to choice for maintaining your organization’s core documents and digital assets.

 Alfresco is enterprise software that provides all the most important document management, case management, and document approval functionalities on a daily basis with its strong automated records management capabilities enabling your business to comply with rules and regulations.